 The hard money lender will also want to know something about the borrower’s experience in real estate.
 A 25 year veteran of real estate investing will generally have an easier time obtaining a hard money loan compared to the borrower who is trying to finance their first fix and flip project.

 For a borrower with relatively little experience, the hard money lender is going to want to know the details of the project and property.
 The assumptions made by the borrower must be reasonable including an exit strategy for the property (how the borrow will repay the loan).

 Once the potential borrower has shown they are able to satisfy all of the hard money lender’s requirements, they will receive verbal approval from the lender.
-If not already completed, the borrower will need to fill out a hard money loan application.
+If not already completed, the borrower will need to fill out the hard money loan application forms.
 This is essentially a brief personal financial statement detailing the borrower’s income, assets and liabilities as well as information about the requested loan.

 Even if a borrower doesn’t currently have a subject property, they can fill out the loan application and receive a hard money pre-approval letter (hard money proof of funds letter) for a specific purchase price.
 Once the borrower identifies a specific property, the hard money lender can provide the borrower with a custom hard money loan pre-approval letter that includes the subject property address.
 The letter can be submitted with the property offer.
 Submitting a pre-approval letter with the offer makes it a much stronger offer.